-Enhanced navigation app route planning
+Cars collecting data: Enhanced navigation app route planning

-Gathering data from cars on individual streets as well as the city as a whole provides the opportunity to improve on existing navigation apps.
+Data collection from cars on individual streets as well as the city as a whole provides the opportunity to improve on existing navigation apps.

-Vehicles can collect data that indicates which streets have heavy traffic throughout the day.
+Cars can collect data that indicates which streets have heavy traffic throughout the day.
 As such, navigation apps can be more dynamic and plan around areas that have high levels of congestion.
-Furthermore, if there is an accident or road construction, data can be collected to inform other drivers’ navigation apps about road changes.
+Furthermore, if there is an accident or road construction, car data can be collected to inform other drivers’ navigation apps about road changes.
 This would allow the apps to create alternate routes to avoid setbacks and delays.

 Some navigation apps such as Waze already collect data from users to advise other drivers which roads to avoid or routes to take.
 The flaw with this system is that it requires the user to activate the app to collect the data.
 If few people use the app, then the information may be incomplete or inaccurate.
 With interconnected cars, massive quantities of data can be collected and therefore used in real time to make more accurate suggestions.